3D-e-Chem/molviewer-tsx/README.md

 * Add to Codacy with code coverage
 * Easier manual external declaration inclusion
 * Minify app bundle, or switch from redux-saga to redux-thunk
-* Environment flag to toggle debug buttons in navbar using http://jspm.io/0.17-beta-guide/conditional-loading.html
 * App bundle should not include jquery, it is already in deps bundle
 * mock 3Dmol in tests
 * user friendly error when webgl support is missing